nbyl/docker-compose-gradle-plugin/docs/guide.markdown

 ## Development

-The code of the docker-compose-gradle-plugin is avaible at [GitHub](https://github.com/nbyl/docker-compose-gradle-plugin).
-The current state of the master branch can be visited at [Travis CI](https://travis-ci.org/nbyl/docker-compose-gradle-plugin).
+The code of the gradle-compound-plugin is avaible at [GitHub](https://github.com/nbyl/gradle-compound-plugin).
+The current state of the master branch can be visited at [Travis CI](https://travis-ci.org/nbyl/gradle-compound-plugin).

 If you see any errors feel free to provide a patch.
-To do so, simply open a pull request at https://github.com/nbyl/docker-compose-gradle-plugin/pulls.
+To do so, simply open a pull request at https://github.com/nbyl/gradle-compound-plugin/pulls.
 Afterwards Travis will build the code and if the build succeeds your pull request will be merged by the development team.

 To create a release the following procedurs needs to be executed:

 * Create a Tag and push it to github: `git tag '<version>' && git push --tags`
-* Travis will build the release and deploy the artifacts to [bintray](https://bintray.com/nbyl/maven/docker-compose-gradle-plugin)
+* Travis will build the release and deploy the artifacts to [bintray](https://bintray.com/nbyl/maven/gradle-compound-plugin)

 ## License